 In 2021, at PVA’s Annual Convention, the national board directors of PVA approved my nomination for a 3 year appointment to the PVA Audit Committee, which oversees the annual audit of the PVA national’s income and expenses.

-Thank you for your consideration and I hope you will support my nomination.
+Thank you for your consideration and support of my nomination.
+I look forward to serving my fellow chapter members in this capacity.

-If elected, I will pledge to work with our dedicated staff assisting our members in receiving the health care benefits they justly deserve, continue making inroads on disability rights and accessibility, and provide access to quality of life programs that help our members get out and be active and productive in every way possible.
+If elected, I pledge to work with the dedicated staff assisting our members in receiving the health care benefits they justly deserve.
+I will continue making inroads on disability rights and accessibility, at the same time providing access to quality of life programs that truly help our members.

 Johnny “Quadzilla” Holland is an accomplished wheelchair athlete, mentor, and brand ambassador.
-He has been a member of the Mid-Atlantic Chapter of the Paralyzed Veterans of America for almost three decades, serving on the Board of the Directors for two years.
-He has also served as Sports Director for the Chapter for one year.
+He has been a member of the Mid-Atlantic Chapter of the Paralyzed Veterans of America for almost three decades, serving on the Board of the Directors for the past three years.
+He has also served as the Chair of the Mid-Atlantic Sports & Rec Committee for the past two years.
 Holland has advocated with the organization on Capitol Hill to address policy concerns and representation for veterans with spinal cord injuries.

 Born and raised in Fayetteville, NC, Holland joined the Army in 1984, attending basic training at Fort Knox and AIT school at Fort Dix, where he was classified as a 64C (motor transport operator).